Disney Pin Trading

 There are many great ideas for how to display your pins at home.
 Some people cover a cork board with fabric or paper and display the pins on it.
 Some people purchase (or make!) a display binder with pages to put the pins one.
 Some use shadow boxes.
 The ideas are endless!

-Don’t forget to keep some pins ready for next time.
+Don’t forget to keep some pins ready for next time you decide to participate in Disney Pin Trading.
 Bring your lanyard and your trader pins back on your next trip.
 It’s great fun to keep building your collection and meeting new people at the same time.